Saltar al contenido

 FORMADO POR PROFESIONALES DE LA DEMOCRACIA DELIBERATIVA

-This phase has contributed to enabling the exchange among practitioners in the Global South, having first contacts.
+This phase has contributed to enabling the exchange among practitioners in the Global South.

 ACTIVIDAD UNO